Jennie Lee (dancer): Late life and death

 As the years went by, the EDL became more of a social organization for retired dancers and collectible items associated in their acts.
 Lee gathered press pictures, gowns, pasties, and G-strings of burlesque dancers for the organization and displayed them at businesses she ran, including her nightclub/bar The Sassy Lassy.
 The collection would become part of the Exotic World museum (Burlesque Hall of Fame) in Helendale, California, which was founded in 1961 by Lee.
 By the late 1960s, an aging Lee lost interest in her own burlesque career but was still interested in supporting the next generation of Exotic Dancers and memorializing her generation of burlesque performers.

 Lee died in 1991 at the age of 61 from cancer.
 With her death, fellow burlesque dancer, Dixie Evans, took over the Exotic World museum and helped keep burlesque and Lee's legacy alive.

-In 1958, she was immortalized in the Jennie Lee song, recorded by Jan & Arnie.
+In 1958, she was immortalized in the song "Jennie Lee", recorded by Jan & Arnie.
 The song was credited to Jan & Arnie because Dean Torrence was in the army at the time of the recording so their friend Arnie Ginsburg recorded the song with Jan Berry.